Binomial Plant Name: Peperomia Rosso (Peperomia caperata ‘Rosso’)

 While not overly delicate, Peperomia Rosso’s leaves and stems can be prone to damage if handled roughly.
 Avoid excessive bending or twisting of the foliage, as this can lead to breakage or tearing.
 When pruning, use sharp, clean scissors to make precise cuts and minimize stress on the plant.

-How Hard is it to kill Anthurium crystallinum
+How Hard is plant to Kill?

 Moderately Hard to Kill